 - no sexual conduct takes place, or

-- the defendant never meets the minor.
+- you never meet the minor.

 In most of these types of cases, the solicitation involved takes place by way of: